GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 a.
 Long before John came on the scene, the essence of Logos, which Heraclitus, a Greek philosopher from Ephesus, articulated in the sixth century BC, permeated the Hellenist mindset.

-(1) Heraclitus, at first, observed what seemed obvious: “the universe, instead of standing still, is in continuous motion . . .
-Our bodies and minds are changing every moment, and our perceptions and ideas change with them.”
+(1) Heraclitus, at first, observed what seemed obvious: “the universe, instead of standing still, is in continuous motion …Our bodies and minds are changing every moment, and our perceptions and ideas change with them.”

 (2) But, he also observed that the world, despite constant flux and changes occurring in it at every turn, was not a complete chaos; therefore, Heraclitus declared that Logos—the word, the reason of God— was the one that controlled it.